Skip to content

 Amending the Rules

-• A copy of the change
+• A copy of the proposed change

 • The date the board is suggesting the rule become effective

-• A reminder that owners have the right to requisition an owner’s meeting about the rule, and that the rule will become effective 30 days after the notice unless a meeting is requisitioned.
+• A reminder that owners have the right to requisition an owner’s meeting about the rule, and that the rule will become effective 30 days after the notice unless a meeting is requisitioned

-• A copy of section 46 and section 58 of the Condo Act, which cover owner requisitioned meetings
+• A copy of section 46 and section 58 of the Condo Act, which cover owner requisitioned meetings and rule requirements

 Here is more information on how to request an owners’ meeting.